phoebe-leong/CodeHub/README.md

 ## How to run the program

-1. Download the latest stable version of CodeHub
+1. Download the latest stable version of CodeHub.
 2. Go to the file's/s' directory and unzip it if the release is a zip file.
-3. Open a new Terminal / Command Prompt window in the directory
+3. Open a new Terminal / Command Prompt window in the directory.
-4. type `./menu.out` into the window
+4. type `./menu.out` into the window and press enter.
-5. The program should now run
+5. The program should now run.